bisw4sh/Hotel-Booking-Application/README.md

 ## Installation and Usage

-To get started, follow these steps:
+To get started, follow these steps in 3 different terminals:

 ### 1. Admin Directory